 Phone: (03) 5348 1633

+Email: shire@hepburn.vic.gov.au

-Email: shire@hepburn.vic.gov.au Web: www.hepburn.vic.gov.au
+Web: www.hepburn.vic.gov.au

-The State Emergency Service disclaims any liability (including for negligence) to any befect in this information by any such person in whole or partial reliance upon the whole or part of the information in this map publication.
+interest, loss of profits or special loss or damage, arising from any error, inaccuracy, incompleteness or other The State Emergency Service disclaims any liability (including for negligence) to any lefect in this information by any such person in whole or partial reliance upon the whole or part of the information in this map publication.
 Flood information is provided by North Central Catchment Management Authority.
-This publication is presented by the Victoria State Emergency Service for the purpose of disseminating emergency management information.
+This publication is presented by the Victoria State Emergency Service for the purpose of disseminating emergency management information. done, or not done of any kind including damages, costs, person in respect of anything and the consequences of anything, Disclaimer